opinion

 Stay on Message

-Whether your brand reaches your customers through in-person interactions, Facebook groups, mainstream publications, your homepage, webinars or e-blasts, keep reminding your customers of the power of pleasure.
+Whether your brand reaches your customers through in-person interactions, a website, Facebook groups, mainstream publications, webinars or e-blasts, keep reminding your customers of the power of pleasure.
 Thanks to endorphins and hormones like oxytocin released in the arousal process, a fulfilling sexual life can reduce stress, combat anxiety and depression, enhance connection and boost self-esteem.
 While orgasms may not offset the onslaught of unsettling changes and economic uncertainty ahead, they certainly offer an enticing alternative to doomscrolling.

 Over the years, our industry has made significant inroads toward inclusivity and creating safe spaces for people to explore the most vulnerable parts of their humanity.
 As the climate of uncertainty continues to impact people’s mental health, the business of pleasure can offer a respite from the gloom by offering tools for increasing pleasure, connection and joy in people’s lives.
 This is the work that drew me and so many others to the industry.
 In the days ahead, it may be helpful to remind ourselves of why we love what we do and let that guide us through the challenges, so we can support and uplift the people we work with, sell to and care about.